Simulate TPCs with bootstrap to propagate uncertainty

 fitting article, the

-model yields .
+briere2model yields .
 Let’s imagine a forecaster aiming to identify “safe” regions where the pest may not be established due to extremely high maximum temperatures (e.g., ).
 It’s possible that all the forecasting regions have monthly maximum temperatures of about 34ºC, which lie below the estimate of 36.5 ºC, leading to identify no risk for the assessment.
-However, if we incorporate how the uncertainty of each parameter contributes to the variability of the predicted TPC with simulated TPC ribbons in the plot –see e.g., below withplot_uncertainties()
+However, if we incorporate how the uncertainty of each parameter contributes to the variability of the predicted TPC with simulated TPC ribbons in the plot –see e.g., below withplot_uncertainties(), there are possible scenarios at which several TPC-calculated ’s lie below 34ºC, yielding a not-negligible risk likelihood. - Predictor uncertainty: incorporating the variability of the predictor –in the above case, monthly maximum temperatures– will also yield a probability distribution of forecast outcomes (let’s say ).
+This would result in some scenarios with maximum temperatures above estimate of ºC and some others where they have not.

 - Source data uncertainty: additionally, TPCs are usually fitted to summarized data from experiments in laboratory conditions.
-These measures incorporate both both mesasurement error (at the individual level) and uncertainty measures summarizing the variability of rate estimates at the population level.
+These measures incorporate both both measurement error (at the individual level) and uncertainty measures summarizing the variability of rate estimates at the population level.

-enables to explicitly account for
+For now, mappestRisk enables to explicitly account for

 parameter uncertainty by simulating